Mining with Zebra in Docker

 flag in the

 example above is Zebra's default Mainnet RPC port.
-If you want to use a

 Instead of listing the environment variables on the command line, you can use